potory/Prompthing/README.md

 }
 ```

-Then we will get output like this: "little fox, little fox, little fox, "
+Then we will get output like this: `little fox, little fox, little fox, `

 If we have the following template: